 So for me it seems everything needs a reason to be, a reason to do.
 I have a ridiculous work ethic, I think because I just enjoy it, or I have so much I want to do.

 Although the time away from the studio unsettles me, I allow myself ‘painting holidays’, but I still angst about them being a ‘waste of my time’.

 Then, out on my bike, the white winter sun exposed blue and purple hills and I realised that the landscape is the colour.
-Llanigon Green at home out the window and on my bike ride, Herefordshire Blue, Whitney White on the bridge over the river Wye who was the deepest dark blue purple.
+Llanigon Green at home out the window, Herefordshire Blue, Whitney White on the bridge over the river Wye of the deepest dark blue purple.

 So yes to looking, yes to walking, even yes to painting holidays, and yes to Laos because they all appear in my work.
 And most of all I need to chill out about it, as Graham says, ‘it doesn’t matter what you do as long as you don’t give yourself a hard time about it!’